Born in Glasgow, Scotland, the son of William Foster, a musician.

 Entitled (according to the medal rolls) the Crimean medal with clasps for Alma, Balaclava, Inkerman and Sebastopol.

-A wooden memorial board was placed over his grave (it had fallen down by 1857) which read:
+A wooden memorial board was placed over his grave which read:

 "Sacred to the memory of Mr. C.M.
 Foster, late Quarter-master of the 13th Light Dragoons, who departed this life in Camp before Balaclava 25th of January 1855, aged 40 years and 5 months."